DIGIT-X-Lab/ANNOTATEX/docs/ANNOTATEX.md

 - The header/badge copy is controlled inside `src/components/Header.tsx`.
 - Drop a hero image at `public/brand-banner.jpg` (PNG/JPG/WebP) to override the default gradient banner rendered by `BrandBanner`.
 - Replace `public/favicon.svg` with an SVG of your lab logo to customize the browser tab icon.
+- Schema templates can be imported via the drawer in the Schema tab.
+Provide JSON files matching the `Schema` interface or drop curated templates into `public/templates`.

 ---